 History and Characteristics

-The People’s National Movement (PNM) dominated the political scene until 1986, when the victory of the National Alliance for Reconstruction (NAR) – an alliance composed of PNM dissidents and other opposition parties – brought the first change of government.
-Since then, there have been five changes of government with peaceful transfers of power after general elections: in 1991 (back to the PNM), 1995 (to the United National Congress, the UNC, allied with the NAR), 2001 (back to PNM), 2010 (to the People’s Partnership government, an alliance led by the UNC) and 2015 (back to the PNM again).
-A major incident was the coup attempt by an extremist black Muslim group, Jamaat al Muslimeen, which seized the parliament and the national television broadcasting service in 1990 for six days in an effort to overthrow the NAR government.
-While the attack ultimately failed, the group ended up receiving an amnesty that was negotiated during the crisis.
+A major incident was the 1990 coup attempt by an extremist Black Muslim group, Jamaat al Muslimeen, which seized Parliament and the national television broadcasting service for six days in an effort to overthrow the NAR government.
+Although the coup attempt failed, the group negotiated an amnesty during the crisis.
 The 2000s then saw further democratic stabilization, though several problems (e.g., corruption and crime) have persisted.

-Trinidad and Tobago developed an undiversified economy without economies of scale, while overdependence on oil and gas further impeded private sector development.
-Neoliberal market restructuring began in the 1980s, when the country was forced to accept neoliberal policies embedded in structural adjustment loans from the IMF in the wake of declining oil prices and the adverse effects this had on the economy.
-While high oil prices in the 1970s induced considerable state-financed development, their decline in the 1980s shook the economy – and the economic model – fundamentally.
-In the 2000s, the country benefited from another oil boom, which confirmed the petroleum industry as the most important sector of the economy (about 40 % of GDP) and contributed to the establishment of the Heritage & Stabilization Fund in 2007; more recently, liquefied natural gas production took the lead.
-Efforts to diversify the economy have been placed on the government’s agenda, as have occasional privatizations and IPOs of various state-owned enterprises.
-The government’s decision to close the state oil company, PETROTRIN, in 2018 and its uncertain decision-making on selling the refinery to a company owned by the union that represented PETROTRIN’s former employees is indicative of a botched privatization.
+Economically, TTO developed an undiversified economy without economies of scale.
+Overdependence on oil and gas impeded further private sector development.
+In the early 1970s, the establishment of major entities such as the National Petroleum Marketing Corporation (1972), along with the nationalization of the Shell Oil Refinery (1974) and the formation of the National Gas Company (1975), contributed to the solidification of a resource-driven economy during the oil boom.
+However, while high oil prices in the 1970s enabled considerable state-financed development, their decline in the 1980s fundamentally shook the economy.
+Neoliberal market restructuring began as the country was forced to accept neoliberal policies embedded in structural adjustment loans from the IMF in the wake of declining oil prices and the subsequent adverse effects on the economy.
+In the 2000s, TTO benefited from another oil boom, which confirmed the petroleum industry as the most important sector of the economy (about 40% of GDP) and contributed to the establishment of the Heritage & Stabilization Fund in 2007.
+Efforts to diversify the economy have been placed on the government’s agenda, as have occasional privatizations and public offerings of various state-owned enterprises.
+The government’s decision to close the state oil company, Petrotrin, in 2018, and its uncertain decision-making regarding the sale of the refinery to a company owned by the union that represented Petrotrin’s former employees, are indicative of a botched privatization mechanism.

 Political Transformation